 - Desired Angular Resolution: A number of options are available to request the desired angular resolution or synthesized beam size i.e. the finest detail that will be visible in the map of the source.
 These are: - Single: A user may request a single value of angular resolution, although in practice a value within approximately ± 20 per cent of this will be delivered. - Range: If the science could be done using one of several nominal configurations, this can be indicated by entering a range.
 In principle this increases the chances of a project being observed as it gives the observatory more flexibility when scheduling.
 Note that if the possible configurations include a mixture of long-baseline and smaller configurations, the long-baseline possibilities will be disregarded as the observing overheads are much higher. - Any: By selecting this the user indicates that the SBs could be observed on any of the available configurations.
-As with a specific range of values, long-baseline configurations will not be considered by the OT or by the Scheduler.

-Stand-alone ACA: Instead of entering an angular resolution, the stand-alone ACA is selected using this option.
+As with a specific range of values, long-baseline configurations will not be considered by the OT or by the Scheduler. - Stand-alone ACA: Instead of entering an angular resolution, the Stand-alone ACA is selected using this option.
 No 12-m configuration will be selected, but the TP array might be added depending on the requested LAS.
+This is the only option if the proposal is for the ACA Supplemental Call.